JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

 push `null` to them as we do for spilled variable fields if we do not need them anymore.

 #### invoke
 `invoke` is basically `startCoroutine` without an interception.
 In `invoke`, we call `create` and resume a new instance with dummy value by calling `invokeSuspend`.
-We cannot just call `invokeSuspend` without calling the constructor first is that it would not create a continuation needed for the completion chain, as explained in the continuation-passing style section.
+We cannot just call `invokeSuspend` without calling the constructor first because that would not create a continuation needed for the completion chain, as explained in the continuation-passing style section.
 Also, recursive suspend lambda calls would reset `label`'s value.